8 Step RV Drivers Checklist before Pulling out

 This list is almost intuitive to the experienced RVer, but everyone should perform these steps whenever you are pulling your Rig onto the road.

-And, these simple steps should be followed regardless of whether; you are leaving a campground after a long stay, you are leaving a rest stop, or you are just leaving a fuel station for a fill-up.
+And, these simple steps should be followed regardless of whether; you are leaving a campground after a long stay, you are leaving a rest stop, or you are just leaving a fuel station after a fill-up.

 Again, they may end up being intuitive after a while, but remember, it is best to catch a potential problem before it happens, than to have something force you onto the side of the road with a breakdown, and a costly service call.